aturpin0504/ConfigManager/README.md

 ## Configuration Validation

 ConfigManager automatically validates and creates required configuration sections when initialized.
-The `EnsureConfigSectionsExist()` method is called during static initialization to make sure all necessary sections exist in your config file.
+The `EnsureConfigSectionsExist()` method is called during static initialization to make sure all necessary sections exist in your config file, and now uses thread-safe double-check locking for better performance.

-## Error Handling and Validation
+## Thread Safety and Improved XML Handling

-The library includes comprehensive error handling with detailed logging.
-Operations that fail will return appropriate values (false for boolean operations, default values for getters) and log the error with specific diagnostic information, including:

-- Index of problematic entries in configuration
-- Validation failures with detailed reasons
-- Statistics on valid vs. skipped entries
+The library now uses:
+- Double-check locking pattern for thread-safe config validation
-- Case-insensitive string comparison for more flexible matching
+- XDocument for more robust XML processing
+- Better exception handling throughout
+- Improved attribute validation for XML elements
+- Configuration system reset after modifying the config file

 ## Best Practices

 1. Always specify default values when using `GetValue<T>()` to handle missing configuration entries gracefully
 2. Use the strongly-typed methods rather than accessing the configuration values directly
-3. Ensure drive letter format is correct (single letter followed by colon, e.g., "V:")
-4. Ensure UNC path format is correct (starts with double backslash, e.g., "\\\\server\\share")
+3. Leverage collection type support for comma/semicolon-separated values
+4. Use the case-insensitive matching for more flexible configuration handling
+5. Take advantage of the improved drive letter normalization (with or without colon)
-5. When defining directory exclusions:
+6. When defining directory exclusions:
    - Use separate `<exclude>` elements for each path to exclude
    - Use relative paths (e.g., "logs\\archive", "temp") that are relative to the main directory path
    - Both Windows backslash (`\`) and forward slash (`/`) path separators are supported
-6. Check log output for validation warnings and errors after configuration changes
+7. Check log output for validation warnings and errors after configuration changes
+8. Benefit from the ISO 8601 date handling for DateTime values

 ## License